BLOG

 Expert Insight

-"Strengthening the capability, skills and talent among a team of any size is critical for Irish SMEs seeking to grow in international markets.
-The ability of Irish businesses to attract, develop and retain the right skills and talent is essential to increasing global reach, productivity and competitiveness."
+"Strengthening capability, skills and talent among any size team is critical for Irish SMEs seeking to grow internationally.
+Ability to attract, develop and retain right skills is essential."

 Jenny Melia